KD5VMF/CM4-NAS-Double-Deck/README.md

 # CM4-NAS-Double-Deck Setup Guide

-# The below was tested and functions PiOS Bookworm.
+# The below was tested and functions with PiOS Bookworm.

 This guide helps you fully configure your Raspberry Pi CM4 NAS in the Waveshare CM4-NAS-Double-Deck enclosure — including LCD, RTC, USB, buttons, and OpenMediaVault.